-Extraction of a Chronically Implanted, Microfabricated, Subretinal Electrode ArrayChen J. · Shah H.A. · Herbert C. · Loewenstein J.I. · Rizzo, III J.F.a, b
+Extraction of a Chronically Implanted, Microfabricated, Subretinal Electrode ArrayChen J.a · Shah H.A.a · Herbert C.b · Loewenstein J.I.a · Rizzo, III J.F.a, b

 aDepartment of Ophthalmology, Harvard Medical School and the Massachusetts Eye and Ear Infirmary, and bCenter for Innovative Visual Rehabilitation, VA Boston Healthcare System, Boston, Mass., USA

 - Buy Cloud Access for unlimited viewing via different devices

 Article / Publication Details